 After you select Basic mode, click “Next”.

-You will be required to verify if you have admin access on the destination side, Zendesk in our case.
+You will have to verify if you have admin access on the destination side, Zendesk in our case.
 Since I have access, I click “Yes, I have admin access”.
 In case you don’t, follow these steps.

 In either case, click “Initiate”.